phalcon/documentation/docs/application-micro.md

 | `after`  | After the handler has been executed            |
 | `finish` | After the response has been sent to the caller |

-!!! warning "NOTE"
+!!! warning "WARNING"

     Multiple middleware classes can be attached to each of the above events, and they will be executed sequentially when the relevant event fires.

 `before` Event
 This event is ideal for halting the execution of the application if certain criteria are not met.
 In the following example, we check if the user is authenticated and halt execution with the necessary redirect.

 ```php
 <?php